thiagofelicissimo/BiTTs/README.md

 ## How to use

 This project implements the generic bidirectional typing algorithm proposed in [1].
 Therefore, when using it one first specifies a type theory to work in and then writes terms inside this theory, which are typechecked by the implementation.
-In order for the typechecker to be sound the specified theory must be *valid* (see the definition in [1]), an assumption that is also checked automatically by the implementation.
+In order for the typechecker to be sound the specified theory must be *valid* (see the definition in [1]), a condition that the implementation tries to check automatically.

 ### Specifying theories